ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 sure ``loc`` is the location you want for your generated code when using metaquot.

 Using only these extensions you can only produce constant/static AST nodes.
-Metaquot as a solution for that as well: quasi-quotation.
-You can use quasi-quotation to insert any expression representing an AST node, including dynamically generated nodes inside a metaquot extension point.
+Metaquot as a solution for that as well: anti-quotation.
+You can use anti-quotation to insert any expression representing an AST node, including dynamically generated nodes inside a metaquot extension point.

 Consider the following example: